 Randy is the past President of the Professional Photographers Association of Massachusetts (PPAM), an affiliate of the Professional Photographers of America.
-Randy has served on the Professional Photographic Certification Commission for the last seven years as a liaison with the responsibility of helping other photographers earn their certification.
+Randy has served on the Professional Photographic Certification Commission for the last nine years as a liaison with the responsibility of helping other photographers earn their certification.
 Randy also served a 3-year term as one of the Massachusetts Counselors to the PPA National Council.

 Since Randy has the innate desire to learn and be the best he possibly can be at his craft, he continues his education through seminars and conventions developed specifically for professional photographers.
-He has completed all of the requirements for his next achievement of earning his “Master Artist Degree”, which will be the last of the 3 degrees available to earn.
 He also spends countless hours reading various journals, books, etc. and practicing current techniques and styles, as well as new ideas and compositions.
 He looks forward to “work” every day, and loves that his photography provides a portal for those who cross his path to get a glimpse of how he sees the world.